Khalil Amamra – MBA in Environmental Management

 The staff at Bangor are really helpful and supportive, regardless of the issues students face.
 The International Office work really well, and there are always plenty of support staff and fellow students around to help everyone.

 Sandy Paola Perez-Robles – PhD in Finance

-Sandy Paola Perez-Robles is in the third year of a PhD at Bangor Business School
+Sandy Paola Perez-Robles is studying a PhD at Bangor Business School.

 For me, Bangor is the perfect place to study, to connect yourself with nature and to open your mind by meeting people from all over the world.